 Round Your Bills

-Hopefully you’ve already created a budget (if not, check out THIS post now!)
+Hopefully you’ve already created a budget.
 It’s really easy to then go into your budget and round up one or two of your bills.
 For example, we pay between $96-$180 on our electric bill each month (depending on the season).
 Rather than trying to guess what our electric bill each month, I budget out $200 for it.
 Once it’s paid, I then transfer whatever is left into our savings account.
 This quickly adds up to hundreds of dollars automatically saved every year without having to specifically budget for it.

 When you do this with your own budget, limit yourself to just one or two bills that you’ll round up – especially if you have a lot of debt you should otherwise be paying off.
 Try it with your mortgage or car payment to start!